 It's hard to beat University of Oregon if you want to pursue Physiology & Pathology Sciences as a major.
 Graduates from the Physiology & Pathology Sciences program at University of Oregon earn 2.3% more than the average college grad in this field.
 Situated in Eugene, Oregon, this university is a good choice for students who flourish in an urban atmosphere.

 University of Massachusetts Amherst is one of the best schools in the United States for Physiology & Pathology Sciences.
 Physiology graduates from University of Massachusetts Amherst receive an earnings boost of around 10.3% over the average earnings of Physiology majors.
-Prefer a large student body?
-This college has over 20,000 students on campus.
+The location of Amherst, Massachusetts, is satisfactory for students who opt for a quieter, suburban spot.